 For details on child care at HWDSB schools, please visit our Child Care web page.

 Children enter kindergarten with various needs and abilities.
 At registration, please tell staff if you have any concerns about your child starting school.
 We have many resources to support language development, behaviour concerns and special needs in the classroom.
 We want all children to have a positive and seamless transition to school.

 Find out how HWDSB supports your student with Special Needs.

 Transportation and the First Rider program

-Hamilton-Wentworth Student Transportation Services (HWSTS) provides transportation for eligible HWDSB kindergarten students if the walking distance to their home school exceeds 1 km.
+Hamilton-Wentworth Student Transportation Services (HWSTS) provides transportation for eligible HWDSB kindergarten students if the walking distance to their home school exceeds 1.2 kms.
 HWSTS mails a letter to eligible students in mid-August detailing the online parent information portal and busing.